mekkablue/Glyphs-Scripts/README.md

 * **Reposition top and bottom Anchors in Combining Accents:** In stacking combining accents, moves top and bottom anchors exactly above or below the respective _top and _bottom anchors, respecting the italic angle.
 This way, stacking multiple nonspacing accents will always stay in line.

 ## App

+*If you are coding, add a keyboard shortcut for Method Reporter, you will need this a lot.
+Print Window can come in handy if you want a resolution-independent PDF screenshot of your window content.
+Best for post-processing in a vector illustration app.*

 * **Line Height Decrease** and **Line Height Increase:** Increases the Edit View line height by a quarter, or decreases it by a fifth.
 Useful for setting shortcuts if you need to switch between line heights a lot.
 * **Method Reporter:** GUI for filtering through the method names of Python and PyObjC Classes available from within Glyphs.
 You can use multiple space-separated search terms (for an AND concatenation) and asterisk as jokers (at the beginning, in the middle and at the end).
 Double click to put the method name in your clipboard and open help in the Macro window.
 Useful for coders. *Needs Vanilla.*